jpinsonneau/mcp-shield/docs/comparisons.md

 - You're deploying to OpenShift and need OpenShift-specific OAuth handling
 - You want proxy tokens for enhanced security
 - You need support for dynamic localhost redirect URIs (agentic CLI clients)
+- You're using mcp-gateway and want direct tool routing for better performance

 **Use MCP Shield WITH mcp-gateway when:**
 - You need mcp-gateway's multi-server aggregation capabilities